mprasodjo/gauliscore/README.md

-# gauliscore
 Learndash custom Leaderboard

+A default leaderboard from learndash show all entry made by user.
+But since i need uniq user show in my leaderboard i write this plugin to for my needed.

+Prerequisite : Learndash Plugin.

-there is 2 shortcode
+There is 2 shortcode

+    gauliscore shortcode

-1. [gauliscore id=postid limit=numberoflimit]
+    [gauliscore id=postid limit=numberoflimit title=titleyouwant]

-the id is a post id
-limit is number of record you want to show, not empty than all record this shortcode will make summary of total point user have in course (from all quiz)
+    id is a post id of course you want to show limit is number of record you want to show. if not set then all record will show (from all quiz from course) title is something you want to show at top of table

-2. [gauliquiz id=postid]
+example :

+[gauliscore id=12 limit=10 title=’Top 10 Score’]

+    gauliquiz shortcode

-the id is same like learndash shortcode ld_quiz quiz_id this shortcode will make a summary of leaderboard and using your leaderboard quiz configuration (sort by, number to displayed), but will remove duplicate entry that show in learndash leaderboard.
+This shortcode is just like a leaderboard from learndash, but it will remove duplicate entry to show It will use your leaderboard quiz configuration (sort by, number to displayed).

-how to use :
+example :

+[gauliquiz id=234 title="Top 10 of Quiz"]

+    id is same like learndash shortcode ld_quiz quiz_id title is something you want to show at top of table

-just create a post and use a shortcode example
+How to use : just create a post and use a shortcode
-[gauliquiz id=13]
-[gauliquiz id=1234]

 note :
-it just very quick and very dirty solution code is not optimizing
+– You need to have Learndash Plugin Installed and Activated – it just very quick and very dirty solution, code is not optimizing yet